rgrishman/ice/docs/iceman.md

 The first step in analyzing the corpus is to identify the salient terms -- those which occur more frequently in this corpus than in a 'background corpus'.
-This is done in two steps.
-First you *count words* in the corpus; this produces raw word counts.
-Then you select a background corpus to compare against and *find terms*.
+In the Entities panel, click *Find Entities*.
 The result will be a list of terms ranked by their relative frequency in the two corpora (those with the highest frequency appearing first).

-You can select to display nouns, names, verbs, or some combination.

 Note that, you can also index entities in this panel.
 This is necessary for building entity sets.
 Please refer to the next section for more information.